xdavidel/ce_string/README.txt

-C++ Exercise: String 2
+C++ Exercise: String 3
-	Enhance your String class (use the GitHub project you created for the String 1 exercise):
+Optimize your String class (use existing GitHub project) using references where applicable.

-Overload relevant methods so that you have both String and char * versions for each method (where applicable, of course!).